E-2 VisasFor Treaty Investors

 - If the applicant is not the principal investor, he or she must be employed in an executive or supervisory capacity, or possess skills that are highly specialized and essential to the operations of the commercial enterprise.
 Ordinary skilled or unskilled workers do not qualify.

-- That the applicant intends to depart the U.S. upon the expiration of E-2 status.
+- The applicant intends to depart the US upon the expiration of E-2 status.